statamic/v2-docs/content/collections/tags/glide.md

 overview: Manipulate Asset images on the fly.
 parameters:
   -
-    name: src
+    name: src|id
     type: string
     description: The ID of the asset when _not_ using the shorthand syntax.
 (Use the shorthand syntax if you can, it's nicer.)
   -
+    name: path
+    type: string
+    description: The path to an image, if you don't want to use assets.
+This should be relative to your root, eg. `/assets/photo.jpg`
+  -
     name: field
     type: tag part
-    description: 'The name of the field containing the asset ID when using the shorthand syntax.
+    description: 'The name of the field containing the asset ID or image path when using the shorthand syntax.
 This is not actually a parameter, but part of the tag itself.
 For example, `{{ glide:hero_image }}`.'
   -
     name: filename
     type: string